 Motorcycle riders have a much higher risk of sustaining severe injuries due to the lack of external protection and smaller-sized vehicle.
-In the first half of 2022, 20 motorcyclists died in Illinois in fatal crashes.
 When someone else causes your accident, you may be entitled to compensation.

 If you are injured in a motorcycle accident, hiring experienced motorcycle accident attorneys at Nessler & Associates ensures your rights are protected, and you can seek the settlement you deserve.